CV-Bench/cv-bench-web/README.md

 Update name and access type of a network.
 Only update the values if the network belongs to the user.

+- Update name and access type of the network
+- Create Audit Event

 ### Delete Network `DELETE api/network/[id]`

 Deletes a single dataset based in the is.
 The dataset can only be deleted whin it belongs to the user.

 - Mark the network with [id] as deleted
 - Create a new Data Request with type delete for the network
+- Create Audit Event

 ### Download Network `GET api/network/download/[id]`